TaichiKogure/RPi-Development/RaspPi5_APconnection/GraphViewer_v4/README.md

-# Environmental Data Visualization Tool (GraphViewer v3)
+# Environmental Data Visualization Tool (GraphViewer v4)

 ## Overview
-This application provides a web-based dashboard for visualizing environmental data collected from P2 and P3 sensor nodes.
+This application provides a web-based dashboard for visualizing environmental data collected from P1, P2, and P3 sensor nodes.
 It automatically refreshes the data at regular intervals and displays both a comprehensive dashboard and individual parameter graphs.
+It also allows users to download the CSV data files directly from the web interface.

 ## Features
 - **Auto-Refresh**: Data is automatically updated at configurable intervals (default: 5 minutes)
 - **Responsive Design**: Graphs adapt to different screen sizes
 - **Separate Update Information**: Latest update information is displayed separately from graphs
 - **Multiple Parameters**: Visualizes temperature, humidity, absolute humidity, CO2 concentration, pressure, and gas resistance
-- **Multi-Device Support**: Can display data from both P2 and P3 sensor nodes
+- **Multi-Device Support**: Can display data from P1, P2, and P3 sensor nodes
+- **CSV Download**: Allows downloading the raw CSV data files directly from the web interface

 ## Usage
 ```bash